- What is a molar pregnancy?

 If there is both an ultrasound image that looks like a miscarriage and higher-than-normal hCG levels, the person will be treated to remove the abnormal tissue in the uterus.

-Tissue miscarried or removed from the uterus will be sent to a laboratory and tested to see if molar tissue is present.
-Diagnosis can then be confirmed.
+Tissue miscarried or removed from the uterus will be sent to a laboratory and tests will be done to see if molar tissue is present.
+A molar pregnancy diagnosis can then be confirmed.

 Malignant trophoblastic tumors primarily metastasize to the lungs, so once diagnosis of a molar pregnancy is confirmed, this should be ruled out by taking a baseline chest radiograph.